+Both a linearity set and a nonlinearity set are called an {\it invariancy set}.
 For the dual conic representable set $\varTheta_D$, the definitions of the invariant set and the linear/nonlinearity set are similar.

-From Definition \ref{djkyi1}, a conic representable set includes two types of invariancy sets: linearity sets and nonlinearity sets.
-On every linearity set, the primal optimal solution remains unchange if the first claim holds and $\Psi(\mathcal{V})$ is a singleton set; and the dual optimal solution remains unchange if the second claim holds.
-In LP, there are only linearity sets.
-In SDP, a nonlinearity set could exist.
-This type of invariancy sets for SDP was carefully studied by Mohammad-Nezhad and Terlaky \cite{MT20}.
-As indicated in \cite{GG08,MT20} and also demonstrated by Example \ref{patex10}, the optimal partition for $\varTheta_P$ may vary with the parameter $v$ on a subinterval of $[-2,+\infty)$; and the optimal partition for $\varTheta_D$ may vary with the parameter $u$ on a subinterval of $[0,+\infty)$.
-It is easy to see that $\Phi(u)$ on $(0,+\infty)$ and $\Psi(v)$ on $(-2,+\infty)$ are inverse functions of each other; and by this, $(-2,+\infty)$ and $(0,+\infty)$ the nonlinearity intervals of $\varTheta_P$ and $\varTheta_D$, respectively.
+From Definition \ref{djkyi1}, a conic representable set mainly includes two types of invariancy sets: linearity and nonlinearity sets.
+For every linearity set, the primal (or dual) optimal solution remains unchanged if the $\Psi(\mathcal{V})$ (or $\Phi(\mathcal{U})$) is a singleton set.
+In LP, there are only linearity sets; however, in SDP, there could be a nonlinearity set that was carefully studied by Mohammad-Nezhad and Terlaky \cite{MT20}.
+As indicated in \cite{GG08,MT20} and also demonstrated by Example \ref{patex10}, the optimal partition for $\varTheta_P$ may vary with the parameter $v$ on a subinterval of $(-2,+\infty)$; and the optimal partition for $\varTheta_D$ may vary with the parameter $u$ on a subinterval of $[0,+\infty)$.
+It is easy to see that $\Phi(u)$ on $(0,+\infty)$ and $\Psi(v)$ on $(-2,+\infty)$ are a pair of inverse functions; and by this, $(-2,+\infty)$ and $(0,+\infty)$ the nonlinearity intervals of $\varTheta_P$ and $\varTheta_D$, respectively.